 Everything you need to know in one guide by top Geniusee experts

 Beware of these cyberattacks

-Finding vulnerabilities is not an easy task.
+Finding vulnerabilities in mobile bank apps is not an easy task.
 Although there are various tools on the market for detecting known vulnerabilities, expert analysis of the application source code remains the most effective way to identify most vulnerabilities.
 It should be noted that both open-source and commercial vulnerability detection tools are successfully used not only by developers but also by hackers.

 1. Banking Trojans

-There are three main methods of banking Trojans:
+There are three main methods of online banking Trojans: